kiwiroy/generator-projectfiles/readme/templates/README.md

 More over, if your pull request contains JavaScript patches or features, you must include relevant unit tests.

 Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.
-<% } %>

-<% if (donating) { %>
+<% } %><% if (donating) { %>
 ## Donating

 Donations are welcome to help support the continuous development of this project.

-<% } %>

-<% if (semver) { %>
+<% } %><% if (semver) { %>
 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, chrome.sockets.tcp.xhr is maintained under the Semantic Versioning guidelines.
+For transparency into our release cycle and in striving to maintain backward compatibility, this project is maintained under the Semantic Versioning guidelines.
 Sometimes we screw up, but we'll adhere to these rules whenever possible.

 Releases will be numbered with the following format: